 Moment in Time Hike & Bike Trail

-If you’re looking for a trail that offers a lot more than just hiking, Moment in Time Hike & Bike Trail is your first stop.
-With concrete paths for smooth terrain, beach access for much-needed R&R, and workout stations to keep you going strong, this trail packs a serious punch.
-There are also restrooms peppered throughout the almost 3-mile long trail, so you don’t have to scope out the best hiding spot in case you need to “go.”
-If you’re wondering about the name of the trail, this is where it gets quite interesting.
-“Moments in Time” plaques are situated along the path for your learning pleasure, mental enrichment, and stimulation.
+If you’re looking for a trail that offers more than just hiking, then Moment in Time Hike & Bike Trail should be your first stop.
+With and 8-foot-wide concrete path for smooth terrain, beach access for much-needed R&R, and workout stations to keep you going strong, this trail packs a serious punch.
+There are also restrooms conveniently located along the trail.
+If you’re wondering about the name of the trail, “Moments in Time” plaques are placed along the path offering interesting historic facts about Granbury and Hood County.

-Acton Nature Center encompasses quite a few trails in one central location.
-You’ll also have access to the wildlife viewing stations, a water harvesting station, and even a natural pond.
-There is something for everyone here, from beginners to expert hikers and everyone in between.
-Below, we highlight three of the scenic trails you can opt for while at this Granbury treasure.
+Acton Nature Center encompasses several trails in one central location.
+You’ll also have access to the wildlife viewing stations, a water harvesting station, and a natural pond.
+There is something for everyone here, from beginners to expert hikers.
+Here are 3 of the scenic trails to trek:

 Crockett Butterfly Trail